alaindet/sass-pal/README.md

   - *up* (symbol `+`) means "from the lower end of the device's resolution going upward"
   - *down* (symbol `-`) means "from the upper end of the device's resolution going downward"
   - *in* (no symbol, it's the default) means "only between lower and upper resolutions of device"
 - **Store** - It's a Sass map holding all the shared data.
-You can override default values, define new ones and access shared data via `pal-store-set` and `pal-store-get`
+You can override default values, define new ones and access shared data via `pal-set` and `pal-get`
 - **Reducer** - It's a Sass function attached to a stored value which performs some logic to update the store related to that value.
 It triggers when you set its related value.
 You can defined custom reducers as well.
 Ex.: multiply all units by the base unit when you set them

 Some examples of valid *device queries*